-Council is required to consider whether the HCPC is a going concern; that is, whether we are able to continue our operations, meeting our liabilities as they fall due, for at least twelve months from the date of approval of the Financial statements.
-Council's going concern review is based on the 3 year budget and cashflow forecast for 2020-23, the financial strategy, the Corporate Plan for 2018-20 and the development of Corporate Plan for 2021-26.
+The Council is required to consider whether the HCPC is a going concern; that is, whether we are able to continue our operations, meeting our liabilities as they fall due, for at least twelve months from the date of approval of the Financial statements.
+Council's going concern review is based on the 3 year budget and cashflow forecast for 2020-23, the financial strategy, the Corporate Plan for 2018-20 and the development of a Corporate Plan for 2021-26.

-As noted above, since the transfer of social workers, HCPC has implemented significant cost efficiencies, which resulted in reduction in the deficit for 2019-20.
-We will continue to seek for ways of improve the service we provide and ensure cost savings are continued in the new financial years.
+As noted above, since the transfer of social workers, HCPC has implemented significant cost efficiencies, which resulted in a reduction in the deficit for 2019-20.
+We will continue to seek ways to improve the service we provide and ensure cost savings are continued in future years.

-Following stakeholder engagement and supports, our Council has approved the revised fee proposals for an increase of £8.12 to £98.12.
-Due to the Covid-19 pandemic, the Council has decided to postpone the implementation of the increase having recognised the extraordinary pressure many of our registrant faced.
-However, the pandemic has impacted HCPC and, we need to complete the process for implementing the increases later in the financial year.
+Following stakeholder engagement, our Council has approved the revised fee proposals for an increase of £8.12 to £98.12.
+As mentioned above, due to the Covid-19 pandemic, the Council has decided to postpone the implementation of the increase.
+However, the pandemic has impacted HCPC and, we need to complete the process for implementing the increases later in the 2020-21 financial year.

-As a result of the Covid-19, demand for many professions that the HCPC regulate has increased, this further reinforced that the fee income we receive should not be significantly impacted by the pandemic.
+As a result of Covid-19, demand for many professions that the HCPC regulate has increased.
+Given the level of demand, we do not anticipate material changes to the number of registrants and as such, the fee income we receive should not be significantly impacted by the pandemic.

 Therefore impact on the current and future financial position and reserves is not expected to be significant.
-Council will continue to regularly review options in order to take appropriate steps.
+The Council will continue to regularly review options in order to take appropriate steps.
 In the meantime, our cash balance ensures that we remain a going concern.